rackerlabs/technical-blog/_posts/2020-05-01-create-alerts-for-long-running-backups-on-Azure.md

 Glad you made it this far&mdash;read on for the best part!

-So, why should you set an alert for long-running server backups?

-“In general, we have multiple virtual machines (VMs) in Azure, and being DevOps and Azure admin engineers, we all have daily tasks and troubleshooting to do during business hours.
-Due to this, we can hardly open every tab of Azure every day; therefore, we miss unexpected behavior of Azure backup (such as one with a long run time, which can be serious).
-To make ourselves sync with the Azure portal is a smart move.”

 Use the following steps to set an alert for long-running backups:

 #### 1: Open Log Search